Broombridge railway station: Luas

 Broombridge is the northern terminus of the Green Line of the Luas, Dublin's Light rail tram system.
 The tram platforms were constructed in 2017, at the same time as the nearby Hamilton Depot, the forecourt which provides space for buses to access the station, a staff car park, and a footbridge over the main line tracks to allow easier interchange.
 The two platforms lie adjacent to the eastern end of the main line platforms, and interchange between the two systems is possible via steps and a ramp.

-On average, trams depart every 10 to 15 minutes and head south towards Bride's Glen, a journey which takes approximately one hour.
+On average, trams depart every 10 to 15 minutes and head south towards Brides Glen, a journey which takes approximately one hour.
 Immediately after leaving Broombridge, they go through a double crossover point which allows them to make use of both platforms.
 The line runs parallel to the heavy rail line for 350m, before turning south into the Broadstone railway cutting, which takes it into central Dublin.

 Proposals

 In 2020, a 4 km extension of the green line from Broombridge to Charlestown Shopping Centre was announced.
-According to the current plan for the project, Broombridge will become a through stop, and trams will leave the stop before taking a sharp turn to the right, crossing the heavy rail line and the Royal Canal on a specially constructed bridge which will run parallel to Broome Bridge itself, and then continue northwards.
+According to the plan for that project, Broombridge would become a through stop, with trams leaving the stop taking a sharp turn to the right, crossing the heavy rail line and the Royal Canal on a specially constructed bridge which would run parallel to Broome Bridge itself, and then continue northwards.

-Nearby
+However, in the five years following the announcement, no funding was provided by the government and no progress was made.